holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

         pkgname=' '
         pkgver=' '

-A propary value of these variables refer to the Arch Linux's PKGBULD that corresponds to the target source-tar-ball.
+A propary value of these variables refer to the ArchLinux's PKGBULD or LFS book that corresponds to the target source-tarball.

         pkgrel=
         pkgdesc=
         license=(' ')
         url='https://.. '

+        sha256sums=(' ')
+           or
+        md5sums=(' ')

 This variable is constant here.